rickywrq/Progressive-Neural-Compression/README.md

 ## Quick Demo
-* Install the required environment, mainly TensorFlow.
-We used tf.keras and the code should be compatible with most Tensorflow 2 versions >2.5, but if it raises an error please consider `tensorflow==2.8.0`.
+* Install the required environment, mainly TensorFlow and other related libraries (tensorflow-addons, tqd, etc.).
+We used tf.keras and the code should be compatible with most Tensorflow/Keras 2 versions >2.5 (but <=2.15, as 2.16 starts to use Keras 3), but if it raises an error please consider `tensorflow==2.8.0` (https://pypi.org/project/tensorflow/2.8.0/).
+  > ⚠️ **Package versions:** Our edge server use Nvidia driver 510.47.03, CUDA version: 11.6.
+Python 3.8.8. `tensorflow==2.8.0`.
+If your python version is not among 3.7-3.10, you may encounter errors when installing `tensorflow==2.8.0` ([more details](https://www.tensorflow.org/install/source#gpu)).

+  > ⚠️ **Keras 3 incompatibility:** In late 2023, Keras introduced the new [Keras 3](https://keras.io/keras_3/), which is not well compatible with Keras 2 and lower versions of tensorflow as of early 2024.
+This project can trace back to early 2021.
+The checkpoints were saved with Tensorflow/Keras version 2.8 (Keras 2).
+The EfficientNetB0 model was downloaded from the API and it was created officially by TF using version 2.5.
+We cannot guarantee that these models or checkpoints will work on different TF versions, which is common for tensorflow models.
+If you are unable to use the match versions, and found version compatibility errors, please consider re-save the  [EfficientNetB0](https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet/EfficientNetB0) and make necessary modifications to the code.

 * Put the ImageNet Val images (named as `ILSVRC2012_val_00000001.JPEG`, etc.) in `demo_simulation\val2017`.
 There are multiple sources to download this dataset, e.g. from [Kaggle ImageNet Object Localization Challenge](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
 * The demo file is located at: `demo_simulation\pnc_demo_simulation.ipynb`